cheminfo/eln-docs/docs/50_tools/science/chemistry/3d-conformations/README.md

 You can also measure distance in the model by double-clicking on the first atom and moving the mouse to another atom and double-click on it.

-You may also paste a molfile or a SMILES by moving your pointer over the structure editor and press '`CTRL</kdb> + V'
+You may also paste a molfile or a SMILES by moving your pointer over the structure editor and press '`CTRL` + V'